hipe/tmx/zerk/doc/issues/051-the-operator-branch-structure-pattern.md

 # the operator branch structure pattern :[#051]

+## introduction

+because of the ubiquity of hashes and their near-univeral familiarity across different platforms (programming languages), it's useful to introduce "operator branches" in terms of how they can be seen as something of a "view" on a hash.

+but it's equally essential to understand that hashes actually don't have anything to do with operator branches, except that a) one particular operator branch implementation happens to exist that wraps a hash and
+b) hashes are useful as a didactic tool here because of their partial isomorphism with the subject.

+there is nowadays a tendency to conceive of everything that seems like a "collection" (as in the broad category of data structures as described in wikipedia) as an "operator branch" (this name to be justified below). the relevant point here is that at its essense an operator branch is a collection of some sort of "items".

+whereas in a hash an item is *added* (or call it "inserted", or call it "set" (these three ideas are similar but not the same)) using a key (or say it's "associated" with a key); in an operator branch the terminology we use is "reference" (as opposed to "key").

+  - the item *reference* is (usually) not the *item*

+## synopsis of possible exposures

+one key "thing" about operator branches is that it's not a strict "interface" per se, but more of a set of method names with well-defined semantics, acting as a sort of "guideline" for how collections should be interfaced; for lack of any compelling reason not to. participating clients are free to cherry-pick whichever methods from this set it makes sense to; and so

+  - it *cannot* be assumed that anything calling itself an operator branch responds to any *particular* one of these methods.

+  - it *can* be assumed that anything calling itself an operator branch implements at least one (and probably a few) of these methods.

+here's some of these:

+  - `to_loadable_reference_stream`

+  - `to_dereferenced_item_stream`

+  - `dereference`

+  - `lookup_softly`

+## why is it called "operator branch"?

+(EDIT)

 ## beginnings

 for driving an argument scan, a popular choice of ours lately is